Starting Up Your Business in Osaka: Introduction

 |Tax Rate||There is no tax rate difference by types of entities.|

-・ Because representatives at subsidiaries are not considered as directors in corporate tax law, bonus is deductible as expense.
+・ Because representatives at subsidiaries who do not meet certain requirements are not considered as directors in corporate tax law, bonus is deductible as expense.

 ・ Corporate tax return should be filed with financial statements of head office.